General

 We invite you to reach out and explore how we can support your health journey together.

-Peripheral artery disease (PAD) can be concerning, as it involves the narrowing or blockage of arteries, which significantly reduces blood flow to the limbs.
-This can lead to uncomfortable sensations such as tingling in the left hand, pain, or weakness, especially in areas like the left hand.
-For many older individuals, who often face multiple risk factors, these feelings can be especially troubling.
+Peripheral Artery Disease (PAD) can be concerning, as it involves the narrowing or blockage of arteries, which significantly reduces blood flow to the limbs.
+This can lead to uncomfortable sensations such as tingling, pain, or weakness, especially in areas like the left hand.
+For many older individuals, who often face health challenges, these feelings can be especially troubling.
 It’s important to recognize that smoking, diabetes, high cholesterol, and a sedentary lifestyle are major contributors to PAD.

 Treatment options typically encompass: